 - Prep Time: 5 min

 - Yield: Serves 1

 - 2 tablespoons rolled oats (not steel-cut or quick oats)

 - 2 tablespoons raw buckwheat groats (or oats)

 - 1/2 teaspoon vanilla extract

-You may also like to try 100% fruit juice in place of the milk or use any fruits you like.
+You may also like to try 100% fruit juice in place of the milk.
+Orange or apple juice will work well.

 You can also make it to go in the morning.
-Combine all the ingredients in a mason jar, or other to go container, give it a good stir and take it with you.
+Combine all the ingredients in a mason jar or other to-go containers, give it a good stir and take it with you.
 The non-dairy milk is perfectly fine without refrigeration until ready to eat.
-At least if it’s eaten within the day it should be fine, unlike dairy products that need refrigeration (another reason non-dairy milk is so great).
+At least if it’s eaten within the day, it should be fine, unlike dairy products that need refrigeration (another reason non-dairy milk is so great).